Early Voting: Ruston voters to decide on these five alcohol propositions

-Ruston citizens voted for convenience and groceries stores to sell low-content alcohol 20 years ago, and that included proposition 1, 2, and 5.
+Ruston citizens voted for convenience and groceries stores to sell low-content alcohol 20 years ago, and that included propositions 1, 2, and 5.

-But it wasn’t until three major grocery retailers submitted a proposition to sell a higher content; and that’s where propositions 3 and 4 are about.
+But it wasn’t until three major grocery retailers submitted a proposition to sell higher content, and that’s where propositions 3 and 4 are about.

 “You have to bring all five options back for a vote.
 So, the thing that concerns me is that I want to be sure 1, 2 and 5, those are the ones that already pass, continue to get passed again because our restaurants are very important,” said Ruston mayor, Ronny Walker.